wangzhihao/notes/computer_science/algorithms/topcoder/readme.md

 Some ideas of game theory is involved.
 Imagine we are the player who want to makes X as large as possible.
 We can do this in an enumeration way.
 Suppose there are N sock buckets, each one for a kind of socks.

 1. Each turn, we find some bucket with less than F to add more socks.
-2. When step 1 cannot be done, we find a bucket with largest remaining socks and then add one sock and let the other player to take them out, count the other player win 1 turn and go back to step 1.
+2. When step 1 cannot be done, we find a bucket with largest remaining socks, add one sock, alet the other player to take them out, count the other player win 1 turn and go back to step 1.
 3. When the other player wins C turns, end with the number of consumed socks.
 4. When no more socks end with -1.